nsbarr/self-therapy/content/posts/my-first-post.md

 *Self-Therapy* makes wonderful use of illustrations, drawn by Karen Donnelly.{{< marginnote ind="⊕" >}}<span id="sandy">![Sandy](/sandy.png)Sandy's Pyche, from *Self-Therapy*</span>{{< /marginnote >}} They helped me understand some of the key concepts of the IFS model.
 They also pointed out the imaginal nature of parts work – we come to understand our parts not intellectually so much as by actually seeing them and taking them in.

+I myself have a very limited visual imagination - it’s hard for me to picture anything in my mind's eye.
+I’m also not a particularly enthusiastic drawer.
 So I turned to Midjourney, an AI-powered image generation tool, to illustrate my inner world.
 As with ChatGPT, the prompt plays a crucial role in Midjourney; to find an evocative style inspired by the book, I landed on this:

 > black and white pencil sketch of {part description}, dreamlike illustration, harsh realism, storybook illustration, emphasizes emotion over realism, nightmare, detailed sketches

-That produced helpful illustrations for parts like Worried Boy, Furry Friend, Dark Blanket, and Clenched Fist, seen below:
+That produced helpful illustrations for parts like Young Dreamer, Furry Friend, Dark Blanket, and Clenched Fist, seen here:

+{{< figure
+  src="/midjourney-illustrations.png"
+  type="full"
+  label="ifs-before-and-after"
+  caption=""
+  alt="Two images side-by-side.
+In the first, Self energy, represented by a heart, is covered by various Protectors, while the Exiles are hidden behind a curtain.
+In the second, Self energy is now uncovered, and all parts are cooperating.
+Exiles are no longer behind the curtain."
+>}}

-Constructing a parts map is a common practice in IFS.
+From here, I arranged my parts into a relational map.
+The parts map is a popular tool among IFS practitioners.
 In the *Self-Therapy Workbook*, Bonnie Weiss writes:

 >Many people find it very helpful to map their parts.
 Mapping can clarify relationships between parts, flesh out the number of parts at a trailhead, illuminate the protective system, illustrate which parts are central to the system and which are peripheral, show where parts stand in terms of their relationship to the Self, and much more.